-- Abusing family or household members;
+- Abusing family or household members

-- Child custody violations;
+- Child custody violations

-- Failure to pay child or spousal support;
+- Failure to pay child or spousal support

-- Failure to seek counseling;
+- Failure to seek counseling

-- Possession of a firearm or weapon.
+- Possession of a firearm or weapon

 The penalties for protection order violations are established under Ohio Revised Code § 2919.27.
 A first offense violation of a protection order is typically classified as a first-degree misdemeanor punishable by up to 180 days in jail and/or a fine of up to $1,000.

-When an alleged offender has been previously violated any kind of protection order, any subsequent violation becomes a fifth-degree felony offense.
+When an alleged offender has previously violated any kind of protection order, any subsequent violation becomes a fifth-degree felony offense.
 Convictions in such cases are punishable by up to 12 months in prison and/or a fine of up to $2,500.

 If an alleged offender violates a protection order while committing a felony offense, then he or she will be charged with a third-degree felony.
 A conviction can result in a sentence of up to five years in prison and/or a fine of up to $10,000.

-It is important to note that criminal charges relating to violations of protection orders do not apply only to orders issued in Ohio.
+It is important to note that criminal charges related to violations of protection orders do not apply only to orders issued in Ohio.
 Alleged offenders can also be arrested for violating protection orders issued by the courts of other states.

 Hamilton County Court of Domestic Relations

-800 Broadway St
+800 Broadway St.